cncf/wg-serverless/workflow/spec/spec.md

 control flow and how/which functions are to be invoked on arrival of events.
 * **Define and manage application data flow**: allows the users to define how data is passed and filtered from incoming events to states, from states to functions, from one function to another function, and from one state to another state.

+### Workflow Format

+Serverless workflows are defined with [JSON](https://www.json.org/json-en.html) or [YAML](https://yaml.org/) formats.
+Structure of serverless workflows is described via [JSON Schema](https://json-schema.org/).

+Serverless Workflow definitions are considered specification-compliant if they conform to the [workflow schema](schema/serverless-workflow-schema-01.json).
+Note that this schema reflects the current status of the specification as is updated alongside this document.

 ### Functional Scope